Top 10 longest sixes in International Cricket

 While it does take some arm strength to hit the ball into the stands, it is a combination of power, technique and timing that takes a hit from being just another six to become a shot that is remembered for years to come.
 In a game of cricket, as important it is to take singles, rotate the strike and make sure that the scoreboard keeps ticking, sometimes it is that one six that differentiates between the team that ends up on the winning side and the one that loses.

-Let's look at the 10 longest sixes in international cricket
+Here is the list of 10 longest sixes in international cricket History:

 Prev